-Two main categories of respirators are air-purifying and atmosphere-supplying:
+Two main categories of respirators are atmosphere-supplying and air-purifying:

-A loose-fitting respirator, such as a hood or helmet, does not depend on a tight seal with the face to provide protection.
+A loose-fitting respirator does not depend on a tight seal with the face to provide protection.
 These are options for those who have facial hair, or those who cannot find a respirator that provides a tight seal.
 Loose fitting respirators do not need to be fit tested.
 Powered air-purifying respirators (PAPRs) use a blower to pass contaminated air through replaceable purifying elements.
 PAPRs are available with tight-fitting facepieces, or loose-fitting helmets or hoods.

 |Three examples of air-purifying respirators are illustrated above.
 The gas mask (left) and half-face mask (center) are tight-fitting respirators while the particular PAPR illustrated on the right is loose-fitting.
 The ‘TC’ followed by numbers and letters are NIOSH designations.
 See TC Numbers and Cartridge Colors for a complete list.

 Source: Respiratory Protection for Occupational Users of Pesticides.
 Patricia D. Hastings, Coordinator, Rutgers Pesticide Safety Education Program.